Krasjet/oscr/README.md

 -----

 oscr currently depends on liblo [2].
-I might remove the dependency eventually, but for the time being there is no motivation to do so.
+I might remove the dependency eventually, but for the time being I see no motivation to do so.

 For Arch-based distros, it can be installed by